-- The HESES population for 2019-20
+- The HESES population for 2021-22

-- Who is in the HESES population for 2019-20?
+- Who is in the HESES population for 2021-22?

 - Subcontractual arrangements

-The HESES population for 2019-20
+The HESES population for 2021-22

-- HESES19 records counts of years of instance for students (regardless of whether or not the student is repeating a year) aiming for a recognised higher education qualification or higher education level credit that can be counted towards one.
+- 1. HESES21 records counts of years of instance for students (regardless of whether or not the student is repeating a year) aiming for a recognised higher education qualification or higher education level credit that can be counted towards one.
 References to 'recognised higher education' mean recognised solely for Office for Students (OfS) funding purposes, according to the definition in Annex B, rather than any wider purpose. - 2.
 For the purposes of HESES: - a.
 An 'instance' is defined as a coherent engagement with the provider by a student aiming towards the award of one or more qualifications, or of credit.
 It can be split into one or more 'years of instance'. - b.
 A 'year of instance' is defined in Annex C. In summary the first year of instance begins when the student starts studying towards the qualification; subsequent years start on or near the anniversary of this date (allowing for minor variations in term dates). - c.
-'Provider' means a 'higher education provider' as defined in Section 83 of the Higher Education Research Act (HERA). - d.
-'The appropriate student record' means the student record or the alternative provider (AP) student record submitted to the Higher Education Statistics Agency (HESA), or the Individualised Learner Record (ILR) submitted to the Education and Skills Funding Agency (ESFA).
+'Provider' means a 'higher education provider' as defined in Section 83 of the Higher Education and Research Act 2017 (HERA). - d.
+'The appropriate student record' means the student record or the student alternative record submitted to the Higher Education Statistics Agency (HESA), or the Individualised Learner Record (ILR) submitted to the Education and Skills Funding Agency (ESFA).